Federal Advisory Committee Act (FACA)

 The Centers for Medicare & Medicaid Services (CMS) fully supports this approach.
 CMS' standing committees provide advice and recommendations in such areas as physician services, proposed medical coverage, beneficiary education, and management.
 Our committee memberships reflect a balance of viewpoints, education, and experience.
 Members include beneficiaries, physicians, pharmacists, providers of service, consumer/industry representatives, and other experts in the health care delivery field.

-Note: If you have questions on a specific aspect of the Federal Advisory Committee operations at CMS, direct your concerns to the advisory committee in question.
+Note: If you have questions on a specific aspect of a Federal Advisory Committee, please direct your concerns to the advisory committee in question.

 - Consumer Operated and Oriented Plan (CO-OP) Advisory Board - Opens in a new window

 - Roster of Department of Health and Human Services (HHS) Ethics Officials - Opens in a new window